Combating Elder Financial Exploitation

 Help us Build Our Solo Agers Community!

-SoloAgersConnect.com is a new online hub for solo agers and elder orphans to easily locate the services and information they need and connect with similar people to build community and develop friendships.
+SoloAgersConnect.com is an online hub for solo agers (also known as elder orphans) to easily locate a curated list of trusted service providers, information, resources, and events they need to connect with help and find similar people to build community and develop friendships.

-If you found this article helpful, please sign up to receive the newsletter !
+If you found this article helpful, please share this with a friend and be sure to sign up to receive our newsletter !

 Be sure to find us on Facebook and join the Solo Agers Connect group.
 Let’s grow our community, share information and resources, and build community and friendships.